 It wasn’t not on purpose.
 It’s just that life’s been so crazy, and this chicken has been one of the things getting me through.
 As the weather has gotten too cold for my normal nightly grilling, I had to try and find something else super easy but still healthy to have regularly.
 And once I tried this once, I was totally hooked.

 But I use chicken breasts sometimes, just because I struggle with the texture of thigh meat and don’t typically have it on hand.
-Chicken breasts work just fine, and my biggest tip is to make sure they’re sliced or pounded thin and even, so they cook quickly without drying out.
+Chicken breasts work just fine, and my biggest tip is to make sure they’re sliced or pounded thin and even, so they cook quickly without drying out (also, try brining them first).
 I also swapped out the thyme the original recipe calls for and added rosemary instead, which I think gives it a punchier flavor.

 This is the kind of recipe you can actually whip up on a weeknight after a frantic day of work in less than 30 minutes, then sit down with a glass of wine and take a deep breath.

 You know you know what I’m talking about.